Mary-Claire Wilson MBACP, Dip Couns, MA/Ad. Dip Psychotherapy

 I'm a qualified Integrative Counsellor and Psychotherapist, a Registered Member of the British Association for Counselling and Psychotherapy (BACP), working in easy reach of North, East, West and Central London.
 I follow the BACP Ethical Framework for professional practice.
 I'm also a member of the Body Psychotherapy Network and an Approved Anxiety UK Therapist (APPTS accreditation).

-I'm an experienced therapist, having completed my formal Diploma in Integrative Counselling at the Minster Centre, one of the leading Integrative therapy training institutions in the UK and Europe.
+I'm an experienced therapist, having completed my Diploma in Integrative Counselling and Advanced Diploma/MA in Psychotherapy at one of the leading Integrative therapy training institutions in the UK and Europe.
 I work as a therapist in private practise.
 I've also worked at the East London Mental Health Service (ELMS, previously MIND), an organisation offering short term counselling to the local community, as part of my commitment to inclusion, meaning I work with and welcome clients from diverse backgrounds.
 I'm committed to developing my personal and professional integration through reflective practice, supervision and Continual Professional Development (CPD).
-As part of this commitment I'm completing a UKCP accredited MA in Integrative Psychotherapy.

 I've worked at Highbury Counselling Centre, providing long-term counselling and therapy to clients.
 I've also worked with adults with long-term mental health issues, in supported housing or residential care homes, as part of the Forest Community Project team.
 I've previously worked in the fields of journalism, art and creative writing.